julian-molina/Documentation/pages/suite/suite-set-up-a-network-of-nodes.md

 ## Start Here

 **1. Set up Superalgos on each machine**.
 Once Superalgos is installed, run the system for the first time using the ```node run noBrowser``` command.
-The ```noBrowser``` parameter runs the backend without fireing up the front end.
+The ```noBrowser``` parameter runs the backend without fireing up the frontend.
 Leave the machine online, with the backend running.

 **2. Prepare a *network manager node***.
 You will use one of the nodes in the network to set up and manage the <a data-toggle="tooltip" data-original-title="{{site.data.network.network_of_nodes}}">network of nodes</a>.
 We call this your *network manager node*.
 This is the only machine on the network that needs to run the frontend.